 The Inca Trail and the Salkantay Trail are two of the most famous hiking routes to Machu Picchu, making them highly sought after.
 The Inca Trail has a daily limit of 500 people, including guides and porters, which means spots fill up quickly.
 On the other hand, the Salkantay Trail, while not having visitor restrictions, also has a limited number of accommodations available, especially during peak season.

 If you tried to book and couldn’t find availability, don’t worry: There are alternative routes.
-Cusco offers numerous trails that are just as spectacular, allowing you to experience the beauty of the Andes and reach the Inca citadel in a unique way.
+Cusco offers numerous trails that are just as spectacular, allowing you to experience the beauty of the Andes and uniquely reach the Inca citadel.

 Salkantay Trekking is committed to providing you with the perfect travel experience, which is why we offer a wide variety of options tailored to you.
 Below, we present our favorite routes to Machu Picchu with open availability.